LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 Release Notes
 =============
 Release 0.1 (2015-08-14)
-This is the first public release of SNVAS.
+This is the first public release of SAPPER.